rockettheme/docs/Docs/wordpress/plugins/roksprocket/tabs_mode.md

 8. **Preview Length** This toggle allows you to set the length (in words) of the preview.

-9. **Strip HTML Tags** removes or preserves HTML tags in the description of an post.
+9. **Strip HTML Tags** removes or preserves HTML tags in the description of a post.

 10. You can set a default title for all posts from the **Default Title** field.
 If this selection is set at **Default Article Title**, then the post's given titles are used.